rfsheffer/PoolRooms/Thunderstore/README.md

 --
 * General overall tuning
 * More clutter and room details
-* Allow player drowning and make water a hindrance to speed
+* Allow player to drown and make water a hindrance to speed
 * Pool Noodle weapon

 **Known Issues**